Blobscan/blobscan/apps/docs/src/app/docs/running-blobscan-k8s/page.md

 A set of Helm charts are provided to run multiple Blobscan components on Kubernetes.

 {% callout title="Tip" %}
-If you want to try the Helm Charts without setting up a whole Kubernetes clusters, you can create a localy [Kind](https://kind.sigs.k8s.io/) cluster.
+If you want to try the Helm Charts without setting up a whole Kubernetes clusters, you can create a local [Kind](https://kind.sigs.k8s.io/) cluster.
 {% /callout %}

 ```bash